CIS565-Fall-2013/Project4-Rasterizer/README.md

 ![alt text](./renders/chart_1.png "backface culling")

+The red bar represents rendering with no backface culling.
+The blue bar represents renders with backface culling.

 Backface culling provides a noticeable performance boost when there are a lot of primitives in the mesh, as expected.